campoy/go-tooling-workshop/1-source-code/1-workspace/3-deps.md

 # Managing third party dependencies

-The Go community decided that the best way to manage dependencies was by _vendoring_ them.
+The Go community found out that the best way to manage dependencies was by _vendoring_ them.

 To vendor a dependency means that the code of that package we depend on is copied into our workspace and stored as part of our project.